There was a time, largely in the mid-Nineties

 one Sonic the Hedgehog.

-The reason that most of these failed is that they came across as The Theme Park Version
+The reason that most of these failed is that they tended to come across as The Theme Park Version

 .
 Often a Mascot with Attitude

-would have said attitude at the expense of a real personality, never able to say anything not
+would have said attitude at the expense of a real personality; they were frequently unable to say anything not

 Nowadays, this trope is all but discredited